 Two injured after crash on Highland Road near Highland Road Park, both lanes blocked

-BATON ROUGE - Both lanes of Highland Road near Highland Road Community Park are blocked after a crash, St. George Fire officials said.
+BATON ROUGE - Two people were injured in a crash on Highland Road near Highland Road Community Park, officials said.

 Trending News